AlviseDeFaveri/alvise.xyz/content/posts/can-polyglots/index.md

 {{< twitter 1446813123667759106 >}}

-Fast-forward almost a year: this work was accepted at ACM CCS, a top-notch academic conference for system security.
+Fast-forward almost a year: this work was accepted at ACM CCS.
 And we got a best paper honorable mention too - what a blast!
 The full paper is [here](https://dl.acm.org/doi/abs/10.1145/3548606.3560618) if you’re interested.

 {{< github "necst/CANflict" >}}

-The blogpost is still WIP, but you can read some of the details inside the [Twitter thread](https://twitter.com/HBitmasks/status/1446813123667759106).
+The blogpost is still WIP, but you can read some of the details in the [Twitter thread](https://twitter.com/HBitmasks/status/1446813123667759106).

 <!-- ## What's CAN, anyways